adway/school/README.md

 # school.adway.io

-A site for all fo my school notes.
+A site for all for my school notes.